What Does it Mean to Mitigate Damages?Click For Your Free Consulation

 The plaintiff failed to get glasses despite the recommendation of three doctors.
 Moreover, he never consulted any vision professional to seek other remedies to improve his vision.
 As a result, he endured extra pain and suffering and couldn’t find steady employment.
 The court found that this lack of effort to improve vision constituted a failure to mitigate damages, stating that the plaintiff “could have mitigated some portion of the ill effects” of his poor eyesight by wearing glasses.

-If you’ve been injured or suffered other damages, our experienced attorneys can help you with any possible legal remedies.
+If you’ve been injured or suffered other damages, our experienced personal injury lawyers in New York City can help you with any possible legal remedies.
 We’ll provide guidance on how you can minimize your damages to avoid any allegations that you failed to mitigate.